With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 experience.
 Little chance of that happening at Son Moix, for with attendances

 Mallorcan air.
-So despite a particularly fragile financial position, Mallorca
+So despite a particularly fragile financial position and relegation to La Segunda, Mallorca

-is giving serious consideration to a project that would see the redevelopment
+is still giving serious consideration to a project that would see the redevelopment

 of Lluis Sitjar site.
 The initial plans for a 40,000 covered arena at a cost of